 The Western Undergraduate Exchange is open to students from any of the 16 states that participate in the Western Interstate Commission for Higher Education (WICHE).
 The program allows students to enroll as nonresidents in more than 160 participating public colleges and universities and pay 150% (or less) of the enrolling school’s resident tuition.

 Participating states and territories include: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, U.S. Pacific Territories and Freely Associated States, Utah, Washington, and Wyoming.

-Sometimes, residency rules are waived or made more lenient for students with special circumstances, including, but not limited to:
+Sometimes, residency rules are waived or are more lenient for students with special circumstances, including, veterans or the children of military personnel.

 There is no single database of these exceptions, so if you think you may qualify for one, check with the colleges you are interested in to see whether there are any exceptions and how you can apply for them.

 Types of Student Loans to Help Students Pay for College

 Even if you’re able to establish residency in a new state and qualify for in-state tuition, you still may need help paying for college.
 Scholarships, grants, and work-study are generally aid that is not required to be repaid, which can be incredibly helpful.
 Beyond that, student loans are also an option.
 There are two major categories for student loans: federal and private.

 Federal student loans are funded by the U.S. government and are subject to a set of standard rules and regulations.
 The interest rate on federal loans is fixed, which means it remains the same over the life of the loan.
 These interest rates are set annually by Congress.